FitSNAP/FitSNAP/README.md

 #### Quick install (minimal working environment) using Conda:

+WARNING: Conda LAMMPS installation does NOT include ACE, SPIN, or neural network functionality.
+See the docs for details on how to install the current LAMMPS which has these functionalities.

 * Clone this repository to get a FitSNAP directory:\
     `git clone https://github.com/FitSNAP/FitSNAP`
 * Add `path/to/FitSNAP` path to your `PYTHONPATH` environment variable.